dvv/farm/readme.md

 ## How to Install

-    apt-get install runit libev-dev libssl-dev
+    apt-get install runit libev-dev libssl-dev uuid-dev
     npm install farm

 Go to ~/node_modules/farm and run

-Now you have haproxy listening to :80 for HTTP and :443 for HTTPS.
+Now you have haproxy listening to :80 for HTTP and :65443 for HTTPS terminated by stud listening to :443.

 ## How to use